The Language of Generalization: Case Study 2: Habitual Language

 Finally, if habituals (and generics) are truly language for conveying generalizations, they should reflect speakers' expectations, not merely their observations.
 This intuition is sometimes expressed as an intensional meaning component of generics (Dahl, 1975).
 For example, imagine a very small town where by total coincidence, all residents chew sugarless gum.
 Endorsing the sentence \enquote{Residents of this town chew sugarless gum} seems to commit the speaker to believing that it is not sheer happenstance, but that there is some underlying cause that supports the counterfactual implication that were a new person to become a resident of the town, they too would likely chew sugarless gum.

 Our computational model predicts endorsement rates given a referent prevalence \(p\).
-Does prevalence represent the actual, objective frequency in the world (e.g., the rate at which a person has smoked cigarettes in the past) or a subjective, predictive belief in the head (e.g., the rate at which a person is expected to smoke in the future)?
+Using this model, we can ask quantitatively how well prevalence conveyed by a speaker represents the actual, objective frequency in the world (e.g., the rate at which a person has smoked cigarettes in the past) or a subjective, predictive belief in the head (e.g., the rate at which a person is expected to smoke in the future)?
 Such a distinction would support the intuitions about sugarless gum residents and could explain why \enquote{Supreme Court Justices have even social security numbers} sounds strange even if nine out of the nine current justices have even social security numbers (Cohen, 1999): Our predictions about the evenness of the \emph{next} justice's social security number are driven by strong prior beliefs that selection for the Supreme Court is uncorrelated from the numerical properties of one's social security number; the current observations are not enough in this case to sway those beliefs.
 We examine this aspect of the theory by measuring endorsements of habituals when causal forces intervene on the world (e.g., the person buys a pack of cigarettes; Expt.
-2c) as well as participants' predictions about the likely frequency of the event in the future.
-We then construct generic endorsement models based on speakers aiming to convey the objective, past frequency or their subjective, future expectation to try to predict the habitual endorsement patterns.
+2C) as well as participants' predictions about the likely frequency of the event in the future.
+We then compare habitual endorsement models based on speakers aiming to convey the objective, past frequency or their subjective, future expectation.